Una Marson: Jamaica, 1936–1938

-London years (1938–45)
+London, 1938–1945

 Marson returned to London in 1938 to continue work on the Jamaican Save the Children project that she started in Jamaica, and also to be on the staff of the Jamaican Standard.
-In March 1940, Marson published an article entitled "We Want Books - But Do We Encourage Our Writers?" in Public Opinion, a political weekly, in an effort to spur Caribbean nationalism through literature.
+In March 1940, Marson published an article entitled "We Want Books – But Do We Encourage Our Writers?" in Public Opinion, a political weekly, in an effort to spur Caribbean nationalism through literature.
 In 1941, she was hired by the BBC Empire Service to work on the programme Calling the West Indies, in which World War II soldiers would have their messages read on the radio to their families, becoming the producer of the programme by 1942.

 During the same year, Marson turned the programme into Caribbean Voices, as a forum in which Caribbean literary work was read over the radio.
 Through this show, Marson met people such as J. E. Clare McFarlane, Vic Reid, Andrew Salkey, Langston Hughes, James Weldon Johnson, Jomo Kenyatta, Haile Selassie, Marcus Garvey, Amy Garvey, Nancy Cunard, Sylvia Pankhurst, Winifred Holtby, Paul Robeson, John Masefield, Louis MacNeice, T. S. Eliot, Tambimuttu and George Orwell.
-The latter helped Marson edit the programme before she turned it into Caribbean Voices.
+Orwell helped Marson edit the programme before she turned it into Caribbean Voices.
 She also established a firm friendship with Mary Treadgold, who eventually took over her role when Marson returned to Jamaica.
-However, "despite these experiences and personal connections, there is a strong sense, in Marson's poetry and in Jarrett-Macauley's biography [The Life of Una Marson], that Marson remained something of an isolated and marginal figure".
+However, "despite these experiences and personal connections, there is a strong sense, in Marson's poetry and in Jarrett-Macauley's biography The Life of Una Marson], that Marson remained something of an isolated and marginal figure".

 Marson's radio programme, Caribbean Voices, was subsequently produced by Henry Swanzy, who took over after she returned to Jamaica.